Shivansh08agr/Creating-and-editing-a-README-file/README.md

 ### 1. Project Title & Description
 - A clear and concise title.
-- A brief description of what the project does and its key features.
+- A brief description of what the project does and its key feature

 ### 2. Installation Instructions
 - Steps to install dependencies and set up the project.